Lifestyle and home remediesBy Mayo Clinic Staff

 If you find out you have a congenital heart defect, or you've had surgery to correct one, you may wonder about limitations on activities and other issues.

 - Exercise.
 Having an atrial septal defect usually doesn't restrict you from activities or exercise.
-If you have complications, such as heart failure or pulmonary hypertension, you may not be able to do some activities or exercises.
+If you have complications, such as arrhythmias, heart failure or pulmonary hypertension, you may not be able to do some activities or exercises.
 Your cardiologist can help you learn what is safe.

 - Diet.
-A heart-healthy diet based on fruits, vegetables and whole grains — and low in saturated fat, cholesterol and sodium — can help you keep your heart healthy.
+A heart-healthy diet based on fruits, vegetables and whole grains, and low in saturated fat, cholesterol and sodium, can help you keep your heart healthy.
 Eating one or two servings of fish a week also is beneficial.

-- Preventing infection.
-Some heart defects, and the repair of defects, create changes to the surface of the heart in which bacteria can become stuck and grow into an infection (infective endocarditis).
+Preventing infection.
+Some heart defects and the repair of defects create changes to the surface of the heart in which bacteria can become stuck and grow into an infection (infective endocarditis).
 Atrial septal defects generally aren't associated with infective endocarditis.

-- What are holes in the heart?
+- What are holes in heart?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/holes/.
-Accessed Oct.
-26, 2011.
+Accessed Aug.
+27, 2014.

 - Facts about atrial septal defect.
-Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/heartdefects/AtrialSeptalDefect.html.
-Accessed Oct.
-26, 2011.
+Centers for Disease Control and Prevention. http://www.cdc.gov/ncbddd/heartdefects/atrialseptaldefect.html.
+Accessed Aug.
+27, 2014.

-- Vick GW, et al. Management and outcome of isolated atrial septal defects in children. http://www.uptodate.com/home/index.html.
-Accessed Oct.
-26, 2011.
+- Vick GW, et al. Classification of atrial septal defects (ASDs), and clinical features and diagnosis of isolated ASDs in children. http://www.uptodate.com/home.
+Accessed Aug.
+27, 2014.

-- Wiegers SE, et al. Management of atrial septal defects in adults. http://www.uptodate.com/home/index.html.
-Accessed Oct.
-26, 2011.
+- Connolly HM.
+Management of atrial septal defects in adults. http://www.uptodate.com/home.
+Accessed Aug.
+27, 2014.

-- Wiegers SE, et al. Pathophysiology and clinical features of atrial septal defects in adults. http://www.uptodate.com/home/index.html.
-Accessed Oct.
-26, 2011.
+- Vick GW, et al. Management and outcome of isolated atrial septal defects in children. http://www.uptodate.com/home.
+Accessed Aug.
+27, 2014.

-- Grogan M (expert opinion).
+- Mankad R (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Nov.
-8, 2011.
+10, 2014.